-Objective 7: Comply with all applicable regulations and agreements.
-Strategies:
+Objective 8: Comply with all applicable regulations and agreements.

-- A. Comply with Massachusetts endangered species act. - B. File with the Edgartown conservation commission for activities proposed within resource areas and buffer zones of wetlands and districts of special planning concern zones. - C. Comply with wetlands protection act and Edgartown wetland by-laws. - D. Request recommendations from the Massachusetts historical commission regarding the proposed activities in the plan. - E. Follow deed restrictions attached to the parcels at Quenomica North. - F. Contribute, the land bank's share, to the Kanomika Road Association and the Old Farms Trail association, should one be chartered.
+- A. Comply with Massachusetts endangered species act. - B. File with the Edgartown conservation commission for activities proposed within resource areas and buffer zones of wetlands and districts of special planning concern zones. - C. Comply with wetlands protection act and Edgartown wetland by-laws. - D. Request recommendations from the Massachusetts historical commission regarding the proposed activities in the plan. - E. Follow deed restrictions attached to the parcels at Quenomica North. - F. Contribute the land bank's share to the Kanomika Road association (and, if ever chartered, an Old Farms Trail association) to cover matters managed by such associations, e.g., surface maintenance, speed-limit postings and other postings as to use rules, insurance, etc.